 Finally, note that the more information you have on your shopping behavior, the more accurate your results will be.
 However, in most cases, it’s likely that after several rounds of purchases you’ll have a pretty clear answer, as long as you remain actively aware of your behavior while you’re shopping.

 Overall, it’s important to not only understand what research says works in general, but to also realize that there is a lot of individual variation in terms of which solutions work for different people.
 In order to find the best option, you shouldn’t rely only on generalized guidelines, but rather you should try things out yourself, in order to find the solution that works best for you.

 Summary and conclusions

-- People who are not overweight generally tend to make less impulse purchases when they go grocery shopping on a full stomach.
+- People who are not overweight tend to buy less food when they go grocery shopping on a full stomach, while people who are overweight tend to buy more food if they go shopping on a full stomach.